 Undefined intentions: I think we are all guilty of this.
 When I don’t know what the designer intended, or why they made the choice they did, I begin to question, or try to figure it out.
 I feel I am guilty of this, but I do think this is a huge problem.

 No schematic: I just don’t see a reason why there isn’t a schematic.
 This is so fundamental that I resent when they aren’t included.

 Conflict between chart and written instructions: I am a so annoyed by this!
 I can’t even be tactful about it.
 I know I am in the minority, but it makes no sense to me.

 Stitch charts and written instructions: I don’t care if you give me shaping charts, but a stitch chart along with written instructions for stitch pattern (beyond simple stitches) is the least you can do!

 Your Role in the Discussion of Obstacles in Knitting

-I am going to be addressing each of these obstacles in knitting in separate blog posts.
+I am going to be addressing each of these obstacles in knitting in separate blog posts (edit: here they are!).
 I plan to discuss each, and suggest some solutions.
 If you would like me to add to this list, please email me to let me know what is on your mind.
 If there is a topic on the list you’d like to add to (I’ll put your comments, with permission, into the blog) or you want to hear more about, email me the specifics of why it bugs you.